 8. Virtual Desktops

 Task View, known popularly as Virtual desktops (VD), was added as a mainstream feature in Windows 10 and trust me, VDs can boost the productivity levels.
-In simple words, you get to have a number of desktops on your system.
+In simple words, you get to have a number of desktops on your system which you can easily traverse using some handy keyboard shortcuts.

 There are a lot third party apps that let you have VDs, but a native one surely beats the odds when it comes to stability and accessibility.
 The choice is yours as to how you would utilize this space.
 For starters, you can have a work desktop and an entertainment hub.